Testing Speech Synthesis #

-MMDAgent-EX plays synthesized speech from the default audio output device.
-Please set the sound device you want to play the speech as the default output device.
+Synthesis audio is played through the default audio output device.
+Before starting, set the sound device you want to use as the system default output device.

 The dialogue script of the Example content is pre-configured to perform speech synthesis.
 After the content is launched,

-• Press 1 key to hear Japanese synthesized speech saying “こんにちは!よろしくね!”, along with the lip sync of the CG model.
+1key to hear Japanese synthesized speech saying “こんにちは!よろしくね!”, along with the lip sync of the CG model. - Press

 How it works